-Academic success centers include a variety of resources and services to help you maximize your learning and succeed as a student at the University of Minnesota.
-Services include writing help, tutoring, coaching & classes for academic skill development, research help, support for media-related projects, and self-help academic resources.
+Academic success centers include a variety of resources and services to help you succeed as a student.
+Services include writing help, tutoring, study-skill coaching, academic skill development classes, research help, media-related project support, and self-help academic resources.
 With the exception of for-credit classes, academic success center services are provided at no additional cost to U of M students.
-For additional information visit: success.umn.edu.
+For additional information: success.umn.edu.

 Free tutoring is available through the Peer Tutor program.
-While tutors will not help directly with coursework to be graded, they will use similar work or practice problems to help students develop the skills and concept-mastery necessary to approach their graded work confidently.
-Peer Tutors are faculty-recommended, exemplary undergraduates who are passionate about helping others and trained in educational theories and effective learning strategies.
-Detailed information about specializations and schedules is available at smart.umn.edu.
+While tutors will not help directly with graded coursework, they will use similar practice problems to help students develop the skills and concept-mastery necessary to approach their graded work confidently.
+Peer Tutors are faculty-recommended, exemplary undergraduates who are trained to help you develop effective learning strategies.
+For additional information: success.umn.edu.

 Peer Tutoring for Library Research